 - Seek approval from senior management before disclosing information for research purposes.

 Principle 1 of the General Data Protection Regulation states that all personal data will be processed fairly, lawfully and transparently and Principle 2 states that personal data shall be obtained for specified, explicit and legitimate purposes.

-St Winifred’s is commited to processing personal data fairly and lawfully and have a written Fair Processing statement/Privacy Notice visible and easily accessible on the school’s website explaining to individuals how St Winifred’s will process their data.
+St Winifred’s school is commited to processing personal data fairly and lawfully and have a written Fair Processing statement/Privacy Notice visible and easily accessible on the school’s website explaining to individuals how St Winifred’s school will process their data.

 Having this statement/notice publicy available means that any individual will be able to read it before completing a data collection form (paper or electronic), and therefore will know exactly why the data is being collected and for what specific purpose/s.